-There are steps that employers should take to alleviate some of the challenges faced by working parents.
+While this is good news, working parents are still having a difficult year, and there are steps that employers should take to alleviate some of their challenges.
 For example, companies need to increase transparency around their available benefits for working parents and actively encourage them to use them as needed.

 And to assuage working parents’ concerns around job security, employers should take opportunities to make it clear that there will be no consequences if employees do choose to use these benefits.
 Empathetic communication can help get rid of these worries as well.
 Ask HR teams and managers to check-in with working parents frequently, making sure that they feel supported and aren’t overwhelmed.